sapienzaapps/galileo-terremoti/README.md

 * **DEBUG** : if nonempty, enables debug options (i.e. debug messages and commands, crash reports)
 * **DEBUG_SERVER** : if nonempty, device will use testing APIs
 * **NOWATCHDOG** : if nonempty, watchdog will not be compiled
+* **REMOTEHOST** : if nonempty, enables `upload` target

+## First time compilation with Arduino Galileo toolchain

+On first time you need to use Arduino Galileo IDE to "relocate" (eg. setting up some paths).
+To do so, please open Arduino IDE, select "Arduino Galileo" board from menu and click on "verify/compile" (tick icon).

 # How to build Arduino Galileo SD Image (Linux-only)